trychlos/pwix-i18n/README.md

     A word of caution: if you, as an application developer, configure here a particular language, you are actually overriding the above default computing.
 So be sure of knowing what you do.

+- `languageKey`

+    The name of the `localStorage` key which records the last used language, defaulting to none.

 - `namespace`

     Optionally, the namespace string to be used.